alphagov/govuk-developer-docs/source/manual/howto-change-slug-and-create-redirect.html.md

 parent: "/manual.html"
 ---

-## Change a slug and create a redirect in Whitehall
+# Change a slug and create redirect in Whitehall

 In Whitehall, we have Rake Tasks to change slugs and create redirects for various entities: `Person`, `Role`, `Document`, `PolicyGroup`, `WorldLocation`,